ASSERT-KTH/slumps/utils/pipeline/benchmark/README.md

-# the reason why no candidates sometimes
+# Reason why we cannot generate valid candidates sometimes

-There are optimizations happened during the step of generating LLVM IR.
+<br />There are optimizations at variouis level which happen during the step of generating LLVM IR.
-Skipping the solver gives all the candidates when generating results as can be seen in candoptall
+<br />Skipping the solver gives all the candidates when generating results as can be seen in candoptall